Ashwani K Gupta: Honors and awards

 Gupta was awarded Honorary Doctorates from the University of Wisconsin, Milwaukee in 2014, King Mungkut University of Technology, North Bangkok, Bestowed by the Queen of Thailand, 2014, and Derby University, UK in 2015.
 He was awarded Higher Doctorates (DSc) form Southampton University, UK in 2013 and Sheffield University, UK in 1986 for his international recognition, numerous publications of original work and substantial contributions to learning in Engineering and Applied Science.

-Gupta received the AIAA Energy Systems Award in 1990, Propellants & Combustion Award in 1999, Air Breathing Propulsion award in 2014 and Pendray award in 2017.
+Gupta received the AIAA Energy Systems Award in 1990, Propellants & Combustion Award in 1999, Air Breathing Propulsion award in 2014 and Pendray Aerospace Literature Award in 2017.
 He received the ASME George Westinghouse Gold Medal in 1998, James Harry Potter Gold Medal Award in 2003, James N. Landis Medal Award in 2004, Worcester Reed Warner Medal in 2008, Holley Medal in 2010, ASME-AIM Percy Nicholls award in 2011, Melville Medal in 2013, ASME Soichiro Honda Medal in 2018.
 He received ASEE Ralph Coats Roe award in 2015.
 At the University of Maryland, Gupta was awarded the President Kirwan Research Award in 2003 and College of Engineering Research Award in 2006.
 Gupta was awarded Best Paper awards for the work presented at ASME conferences in 1991, 1997 and 2003, and at AIAA conferences in 1987, 1989, 1992, 1994, 2006, 2010 and 2012.